Policies & Planning

-Whether here for a master’s, doctoral, or professional degree, all students can benefit from understanding the academic policies that apply to their graduate careers.
-The VPGE office interprets and disseminates university-level policies, which are set by the Academic Senate and the Committee on Graduate Studies.
+You can benefit from understanding the academic policies that apply to your graduate studies, whether you are pursing a master’s, doctoral, or professional degree.
+VPGE interprets and disseminates university-level policies, which are set by the Committee on Graduate Studies and the Faculty Senate.

-Your department's policies and procedures, including current student handbooks, are your primary resource for academic questions about your degree.
-Your student services staff can explain requirements and procedures, and your dean’s office staff can explain school-level academic policies.
+Your degree program's policies and procedures, including current student handbooks, are your primary resource for academic questions about your degree.
+Your student services staff can explain requirements and procedures and your dean’s office staff can explain school-level academic policies.

 Stanford Bulletin: Explore Degrees